 Why is it called the evil eye?

-Obviously, it is named after its similar appearance to an eye.
-In Turkish culture, it is believed that all these bad vibrations come from the eyes of people, so with this amulet, those bad thoughts are captured and they are prevented from going outside.
+It is named after its similar appearance to an eye.
+In Turkish culture, it is believed that all these bad vibrations come from people’s eyes, so with this amulet, those bad thoughts are captured and prevented from going outside.

 Over the years, many people, especially in Western cultures, have also started using them for quite different purposes.
 It can be used as a complement or decoration product, without taking into account its properties as a protective amulet.
 This is not really surprising since, in addition to its properties, the evil eye or nazar is also a very nice amulet.

 How to use the evil eye for protection